Mama June Shannon Pleads With Court To Allow Boyfriend Geno Doak Back In Her Home

 TMZ reveals that newly-filed legal documents show that Mama June has said that Geno helps her at home and she needs him nearby.
 Apparently, Shannon is partially blind and she explains that Doak helps her manage this challenge.
 In addition, the From Not to Hot star says that she and her man are in love and working on improving their relationship.

 As The Inquisitr previously shared, Mama June and Geno were arrested at a gas station in Alabama recently.
-He had allegedly threatened to kill her and both Shannon and Doak are facing drug-related charges.
-That arrest prompted the court’s requirement that Doak stay away from Shannon.
+He had allegedly threatened to kill her and now both Shannon and Doak are facing drug-related charges.
+That arrest prompted the court’s requirement that Doak stays away from Shannon.

 At the time of the arrest, Shannon said that Doak verbally attacked her and that she was afraid he would follow through with his threats.
 There was crack-cocaine found in the vehicle during the incident and it’s possible that both Mama June and Geno could end up with jail time.

-Now, Mama June says that Geno is very good with her children and she insists she is not worried for her safety.
+Now, Mama June says that Geno is very good with her children and she insists she is not worried about her safety.
 Shannon is asking the court to dismiss the domestic violence charge that Doak is facing and lift the order that keeps him away from Mama June and her home.

 View this post on Instagram